 For the Winnipeg Blue Bombers, you’ll be watching it from the beautiful IG Arena, which is located within the University of Manitoba.

-Admire Art at Winnipeg Art Gallery
+Admire Art at Winnipeg Art Gallery + Qaumajuq

 Critically acclaimed touring shows are also brought in, featuring everything from the Renaissance to Dadaism, to Ancient Greece and the best in contemporary photography.

-Also located at the Winnipeg Art Gallery but totally deserving its own spot in our Things to Do in Winnipeg guide, Qaumajuq is a must-visit.
+Also located at the Winnipeg Art Gallery, but totally deserving its own spot in our Things to Do in Winnipeg guide, Qaumajuq is a must-visit.

 This $65-million Inuit art centre showcases the world’s largest collection of contemporary Inuit art.
-Famous for both its design and its contents, Its striking facade is like a massive snowdrift attached to the WAG’s original angular building.
+Famous for both its design and its contents, its striking facade is like a massive snowdrift attached to the WAG’s original angular building.
 Inside, the galleries pay homage to the stark, expansive beauty of the north.

 Camp and Party at the Winnipeg Folk Festival